eshc/eshc-intranet/README.md

 * ~~Add result to model~~
 * ~~Vote counting and single vote per user~~
   * ~~Display number of votes~~
+* Option to edit a proposal

 ## Stretch features wanted
-* GM help?
-  * Agenda forming?
-* Extend wiki functionality
-  * Side bars, no-link page list,
-  * Per page comments section?
-* Automatically assign reference numbers to new users?
-  * QBO integration?
-Maybe better to keep manual
-* Proposal voting
-* Calendar?
-* Flat map
-* Browse bylaws - subset of wiki
+* Browse bylaws - subset of wiki / or its own, non-editable section
-* £££ Overview

 ## Implementation Questions
 * mySQL?
 Heroku uses PostgreSQL, so maybe stick with that?